- Risks associated with all individual fixed income securities

 - Fixed: These bonds carry a coupon rate that is established when they are issued and stays fixed until maturity.
 It is typically a percentage of the face (principal) amount and may pay monthly, annual or semiannual interest payments.

-- Step: Step coupon bonds generally pay a fixed rate of interest until the call date at which time the coupon either increases (in the case of a step-up bond) or decreases (in the case of a step-down bond), assuming the bond is not called.
+- Step: Step-up coupon bonds generally pay a fixed rate of interest until the call date at which time the coupon increases assuming the bond is not called.

 - Floating: Floating rate bonds have a coupon rate which resets periodically based on a benchmark interest-rate index.
 This reset can occur multiple times per year.
 The coupon and benchmark may also have an inverse relationship with each other.